lockss/lockss-rtd-manual/docs/appendix/ports.rst

 Network Ports
 =============

-This page describes the default network ports used by the LOCKSS system.
+This section describes the default network ports used by the LOCKSS system.

 Unless otherwise noted, all ports are **TCP**.

 All ports in the 24600-24699 range should be considered reserved.
 The LCAP (LOCKSS polling and repair) port retains its historical value of 9729.

-*  8080: Pywb or OpenWayback replay engine
+*  8080: OpenWayback replay engine [#fnopenwayback]_
 *  9729: LCAP (LOCKSS polling and repair)
-*  24600: *reserved* (currently LOCKSS Configuration Service UI)
+*  24600: *reserved*
 *  24602: PostgreSQL
 *  24603: Solr
 *  24606: ActiveMQ
 *  24610: LOCKSS Repository Service - REST port
 *  24619: *reserved* (HDFS FS port)
-*  24620: LOCKSS Configuration Service - Rest port
+*  24620: LOCKSS Configuration Service - REST port
 *  24621: LOCKSS Configuration Service - UI port
 *  24630: LOCKSS Poller Service - REST port
 *  24631: LOCKSS Poller Service - UI port